Hi, I’m Chris Walton, author of this guide and CEO of Eton Venture Services.

 Schedule a free consultation meeting to discuss your valuation needs.

-Chris co-founded Eton Venture Services in 2010 to provide mission-critical valuations to venture-based companies.
-He works closely with each client’s leadership team, board of directors, internal / external counsel, and independent auditor to develop detailed financial models and create accurate, audit-proof valuations.
+Chris Walton, JD, is is President and CEO and co-founded Eton Venture Services in 2010 to provide mission-critical valuations to private companies.
+He leads a team that collaborates closely with each client’s leadership, board of directors, internal / external counsel, and independent auditors to develop detailed financial models and create accurate, audit-ready valuations.